Faye Wong (2001 album)

 Faye Wong (Chinese: 王菲) is the ninth Mandarin studio album (eighteenth overall) by Chinese recording artist Faye Wong, released through EMI on 11 October 2001.
 It is her second self-titled Mandarin record following Faye Wong (1997).
 Wong worked with new partners on this album, including Singaporean singer-songwriter Tanya Chua and Taiwanese rocker Wu Bai.

+According to Sanlian Life Weekly，as of December 2001, this album had sold over 500,000 copies in Hong Kong and Taiwan.

 Songs

 The songs Faye Wong are a mixture of pop and rock numbers, including pop rock, techno and electro genres.
 It included 11 tracks in Mandarin Chinese and five in Cantonese.
 The latter provided Wong's most significant release of new Cantonese songs since Toy in 1997.

 Critical reception

 Reflecting the varied contributors to the album, reviewers found it a mixed bag.
 A retrospective review in Singapore's The Straits Times mentioned that Wu Bai's techno-rock track "Two Persons' Bible" was "more Wu than Wong".
 The Cantonese section was considered "more heartening".